adambard/learnxinyminutes-docs/powershell.html.markdown

 ## 7. Advanced
 ####################################################

-# The powershell pipeline allows things like High-Order Functions
+# The powershell pipeline allows things like High-Order Functions.

-# Group Object is a handy command that does incredible things for us
+# Group-Object is a handy cmdlet that does incredible things.
-# It works much like a GROUP BY in SQL would
+# It works much like a GROUP BY in SQL.

 <#
- The following will get all the running processes Group them by Name
- And tell us how many instances of each process we have running
+ The following will get all the running processes, group them by Name, and tell us how many instances of each process we have running.
- Tip: Chrome and svcHost are usually big numbers in this regard
+ Tip: Chrome and svcHost are usually big numbers in this regard.
 #>
 Get-Process | Foreach-Object ProcessName | Group-Object

-# Useful pipeline examples are iteration and filtering
+# Useful pipeline examples are iteration and filtering.
 1..10 | ForEach-Object { "Loop number $PSITEM" }
 1..10 | Where-Object { $PSITEM -gt 5 } | ConvertTo-Json

-# A noteable pitfall of the pipeline is it's performance when
+# A notable pitfall of the pipeline is it's performance when
-# compared with other options
+# compared with other options.
-# Additionally, raw bytes are not passed through the pipeline
+# Additionally, raw bytes are not passed through the pipeline,
-# so passing an image causes some issues
+# so passing an image causes some issues.
-# See more on that in the link at the bottom
+# See more on that in the link at the bottom.

 <#
- Asynchronous functions exist in the form of jobs Typically a procedural language
+ Asynchronous functions exist in the form of jobs.
+ Typically a procedural language,
- Powershell can operate many non-blocking functions when invoked as Jobs
+ Powershell can operate non-blocking functions when invoked as Jobs.
 #>

-# This function is commonly known to be non-optimized, and therefore slow
+# This function is known to be non-optimized, and therefore slow.
 $installedApps = Get-CimInstance -ClassName Win32_Product

-# If we had a script, it would hang at this func for a period of time
+# If we had a script, it would hang at this func for a period of time.
 $scriptBlock = {Get-CimInstance -ClassName Win32_Product}
 Start-Job -ScriptBlock $scriptBlock

-# This will start a background job that runs the command
+# This will start a background job that runs the command.
-# You can then obtain the status of jobs and their returned results
+# You can then obtain the status of jobs and their returned results.
 $allJobs = Get-Job
-$JobResponse = Get-Job | Receive-Job
+$jobResponse = Get-Job | Receive-Job

-# Math is built in to powershell and has many functions
+# Math is built in to powershell and has many functions.
 $r=2
 $pi=[math]::pi
 $r2=[math]::pow( $r, 2 )
-$Area = $pi*$r2
+$area = $pi*$r2
-$Area
+$area

-# To see all possibilities, check the members
+# To see all possibilities, check the members.
 [System.Math] | Get-Member -Static -MemberType All

 <#
- This is a silly one
+ This is a silly one:
- You may one day be asked to create a func that could take $start and $end and reverse anything in an array within the given range based on an arbitrary array without mutating the original array Let's see one way to do that and introduce another data structure
+ You may one day be asked to create a func that could take $start and $end and reverse anything in an array within the given range based on an arbitrary array without mutating the original array.
+ Let's see one way to do that and introduce another data structure.
 #>

-$targetArray = 'a','b','c','d','e','f','g','h','i','j','k','l','m','n'
+$targetArray = 'a','b','c','d','e','f','g','h','i','j','k','l','m'

 function Format-Range ($start, $end) {
 [System.Collections.ArrayList]$firstSectionArray = @()